UK Bangla Reporters Unity organizes discussion on Women's Day and Independence, holds Iftar

-Muhammed Shahed Rahman, President of UK Bangla Reporters Unity and Special Correspondent of Bangla Mirror New & Editor Uk Bangla Guardian, presided over the journalism training, iftar gathering and topic-based discussion held in the hall of a restaurant in East London on Saturday (March 7) from 3 pm to 6 pm.
+Muhammed Shahed Rahman, President of UK Bangla Reporters Unity and Special Correspondent of Bangla Mirror New & Editor Uk Bangla Guardian, presided over the journalism training, iftar gathering and topic-based discussion held in the hall of a restaurant in East London on Saturday March 7.

 The meeting, presentation by Abdul Basir, General Secretary of UK Bangla Reporters Unity and Editor of ABC Bangla News & Sub Editor- Bridge Bangla24, was addressed as the chief guest by Councillor Suluk Ahmed, Speaker of the London Borough of Tower Hamlets Council.